Safe + Sounder: Choate's COVID-19 Response Plan

-- May underformers sit for the SAT, Subject Tests, and/or ACT at Choate this fall?
+- May third and fourth form students sit for the SAT and/or ACT at Choate this winter and spring?

 The Testing Schedule can be found under the College Counseling section of the Parents Portal.

-Choate is a closed site for the SAT/Subject Tests.
-In other words, registration for the SAT/Subject Tests at Choate is only open for Choate students.
+Choate is a closed site for the SAT.
+In other words, registration for the SAT at Choate is only open for Choate students.
 To find Choate when you register online, enter the Test Center Number: 07620.
 The remaining on campus test date for the 2020-21 academic year is May 8.
 Because underformers will leave campus on May 28, the June 5 SAT/Subject test will not be offered at Choate.

 Choate is also a closed site for the ACT.
-Like the SAT/Subject Tests, registration for the ACT at Choate is only available for Choate students.
+Like the SAT, registration for the ACT at Choate is only available for Choate students.
 To find Choate when you register online, enter the Test Center Number: 163670.
 The remaining on campus test date for the 2020-21 academic year is April 17.

 Students are required to wear masks before, during, and after the exams.
 Adult proctors will also be masked.
 Appropriate social distance will be maintained for administration of standardized tests.

 No. Students who are not remote learners should plan to take standardized tests at Choate this year when School is open for in-person learning.
 This rule applies to both boarders and day students.
 Choate is a closed testing site, which reduces the risk of students exposing themselves and others to the virus and keeps our community safe.
 Families may petition the form dean if there are exceptional circumstances.
-Students can take the SAT/Subject Tests at Choate in October and November, and the ACT at Choate in May.
+Students can take the ACT at Choate in April, and the SAT at Choate in May.
 The March SAT coincides with Spring Break and will not be offered on campus.

 - How will the daily schedule work?